-This is a 2 day course which is designed to assist those on site who have responsibility for managing all forms of temporary works.
-It is also suitable for builders and specialized contractors, utilities, civil engineering contractors, supervisors, graduates and site engineers wishing to become Temporary Works Co-Ordinators.
+This innovative CIF 2 day course is designed to provide those on site who have responsibility for supervising temporary works with the essential knowledge to deliver on this often contentious area of construction activity.
+It is also suitable for builders and specialist contractors, utilities, civil engineering contractors, supervisors, graduates and site engineers wishing to begin the educational journey to become competent Temporary Works Co-Ordinators.

-The course is based on Section 2 of BS5975:2008 +A1:2011 and includes group tutorials.
-Detailed, well-illustrated course hand-outs are issued – it does not involve structural calculations.
+The course is based on Section 2 Procedural control of temporary works of BS 5975:2019 and includes one day tutor lead legislative guidance and a second day of workshop providing the essential practical aspect of Temporary Works Co ordination.
+Detailed, well-designed course hand-outs are issued – but the program does not involve structural calculations.

 Aims and Objectives:

 To clarify what constitutes ‘Temporary Works’ and familiarise delegates with Newly released BS 5975:2019 Code of Practice for temporary work procedures & the permissible stress design of falsework and the tools available to help with the process.